 If extension of the Facilities were to be under taken following award of the franchise, any construction in the Town's rights-of-way with respect to cable television services would only involve facilities that will also be used for Empire Telephone Corporation's services.
-Construction of the Facilities has been completed for approximately five percent (5 %) of the area in the Town.
+Construction of the Facilities has been completed for approximately eighty percent (80 %) of the area in the Town.

 When a household requests cable television services, drop wires will be run to the home only if that home did not already subscribe to Empire Telephone Corporation's services.
-The number of households that would require new facilities is nominal.
-In terms of the potential environmental impact of drop placement activities, the fiber and copper drops do not differ in any significant respect from industry standard facilities that are commonly used by Empire Telephone Corporation.
+Because a large number of customers already subscribe to Empire Telephone Corporation's service, the number of households that would require new facilities is nominal.1 In terms of the potential environmental impact of drop placement activities, the fiber and copper drops do not differ in any significant respect from industry standard facilities that are commonly used by Empire Telephone Corporation.

-&lt;sup>1 In general, EVSC's outside plant may include both aerial and underground facilities.
+1 In general, EVSC's outside plant may include both aerial and underground facilities.
 Some of the work related to the extension of the Facilities and the placement of drops may therefore be underground.